 The SMEC programme is headed by Professor Connie Svabo.
 The individual PhD project is harmonised within the PhD School at the Faculty of Science, according to the rules currently in force.
 The SMEC courses are designed to prepare candidates for all aspects of the research process, including development and design of research proposals, implementation of a research agenda, and dissemination of findings.

-The SMEC programme offers two courses that are pre-approved for PhD students:
+The SMEC programme offers three courses that are pre-approved for PhD students at the Department of Mathematics and Computer Science:

 - PhD Seminar on Mathematics and Science Education (4 ECTS)